 You might be wondering "should I take the SAT or ACT?"
 The college admissions process has a lot of moving parts to pull together, and each one is geared towards giving you the best chance of getting accepted to the college or university of your choice.
-It's assumed that taking both tests is critical for increasing your chances of attending the school you really want, but you may not have to take the tests!
+It's assumed that taking both tests is critical for increasing your chances of attending the school you really want, but you may not have to take both the tests!

 Depending upon the college or university you wish to attend, here's a list of schools that either are "test flexible" or "test optional" for college admissions.
 So, as part of your research on the best schools to attend for your career goals, see if yours is one that gives you leeway on taking these exams.